-(2) The exercise price of options outstanding at the time of the Special Distribution was adjusted downward by 4.63 \$.
+(2) The exercise price of options outstanding at the time of the Special Distribution was adjusted downward by \$4.63.
 The adjustment is equal to the difference between: i) the 5-day VWAP of the Common Shares immediately prior to such Common Shares trading on an "ex-distribution" basis (as such term is defined in the policies of the TSX); and ii) the 5-day VWAP of the Common Shares immediately after the Common Shares have commenced trading on an "ex-distribution" basis.

-(3) This amount is calculated based on the difference between the closing share price at the end of the fiscal year 2015 and the option exercise price.
-On March 31, 2015, being the last business day of the fiscal year 2015, the closing price of the Corporation's Common Shares on the TSX was \$10.00 (HRX-T).
+(3) This amount is calculated based on the difference between the closing share price at the end of the fiscal year 2016 and the option exercise price.
+On March 31, 2016, being the last business day of the fiscal year 2016, the closing price of the Corporation's Common Shares on the TSX was \$ 13.69 (HRX-T).

-(4) This amount when calculated to establish the value of the Common Shares under the Purchase Plan is calculated based on the closing share price at the end of the fiscal year 2015.
-On March 31, 2015, being the last business day of the fiscal year 2015, the closing price of the Corporation's Common Shares on the TSX was \$10.00 (HRX-T).
-The value of share unit for the PSU plan is calculated using the average weighted trading price for the five trading days preceding March 31, 2015, being the last trading day in the fiscal year 2015 (\$10.20).
+(4) This amount when calculated to establish the value of the Common Shares under the Purchase Plan is calculated based on the closing share price at the end of the fiscal year 2016.
+On March 31, 2016, being the last business day of the fiscal year 2016, the closing price of the Corporation's Common Shares on the TSX was \$13.69 (HRX-T).
+The value of share unit for the PSU plan is calculated using the VWAP for the five trading days preceding March 31, 2016, being the last trading day in the fiscal year 2016 (\$13.30).
 PSUs were valued assuming that performance measures will be met at 100%.